 Not sure how to set up your resume and apply for jobs?
-Request an appointment and let our staff help you each step of the way.
+Let our staff help you each step of the way.
 Resumes are necessary if you want to get a job, internship, or apply for graduate school or scholarships.
 Your resume serves as an advertisement.
 It is used for the same purpose as television commercials and print ads: to sell a product.
 Only, in this case, the product is you.
 We encourage students to use our sample resume in preferred format - this format is recommended by the Berry Career Institute and provides a clean and consistent way to list your experiences - we also offer examples of resumes used for different majors:request.

 Following are other helpful resources to get you started on your resume:

 Resume basics—understand why to write a resume and what should go in each section.